 RECORDS.
-Any record, report, information, document or photograph required to be created or maintained pursuant to the requirements of the Consent Decree, the CGP, the CGP storm water requirements of the Clean Water Act; and applicable local, state, and federal laws and regulations regarding document preservation.
+Any record, report, information, document or photograph required to be created or maintained pursuant to the requirements of the CGP, the CGP stormwater requirements of the Clean Water Act; and applicable local, state, and federal laws and regulations regarding document preservation.

 SPILL PREVENTION, CONTROL AND COUNTERMEASURE PLAN (SPCC PLAN).
-The Contractor's detailed plan for petroleum spill prevention and control measures, that meet the requirements of 40 CFR 112.
+The Contractor's detailed plan for petroleum spill prevention and control measures that meet the requirements of 40 CFR 112.